abatten/common-envelope-analysis/scripts/README.md

 `inlist_ce_analysis.ini`

 The inlist is broken up into sections.
-The first section is a 'Common Section' which every script will read such as the 'root_dir' or 'plot_dir' which is are variables for where the data is stored and where to write output files respectfully.
+The first section is a 'Common Section' which every script will read such as the `root_dir` or `plot_dir` which is are variables for where the data is stored and where to write output files respectfully.

-### Multirun
+## Multirun
 Due to large number of numerical calculations some of these scripts perform (in particular `ce_energy_smoothed_potential` and `ce_mass_loss`) they can take a long time to run in sequence.

-This is a script I use to cheat in parallelising my code.
-At the moment it only works for  It launches multiple instances of the python script on different sets of data simulataneiously.
+The shell script `ce_multirun.sh` is basically an easy parallelisation of my code.
+It works by launching multiple instances of the python script on different sets of data simulataneiously.

+To launch a script using multirun first modify the multirun inlist

 `inlist_ce_analysis_multirun.ini`

+Then launch ce_multirun parsing the python script as the first argument

+`./ce_multirun.sh ce_energy_damping_analysis.py`

+This will create an output file for every data dump.
+To merge the outputs into a single file use `ce_file_merge.py`